-• Replace the spark plug hole gasket with a new one, and install it.
+- Replace the spark plug hole gasket with a new one, and apply grease to it. - Install the new gasket.

-A. Head Cover Gasket B. Spark Plug Hole Gasket
+A. Spark Plug Hole Gasket

-• Make sure that the upper chain guide is bottomed to the cylinder head cover.
+- Make sure that the upper chain guide is bottomed to the cylinder head cover. - Replace the head cover gasket with a new one. - Install the head cover gasket on the cylinder head cover.

-- A. Upper Chain Guide - B. Cylinder Head Cover
+- A. Upper Chain Guide

+- B. Cylinder Head Cover

+- C. Head Cover Gasket